 2. In a medium bowl, lightly beat together eggs, milk, and whipping cream.

 3. In a large bowl, combine bread, spinach mixture, cheese, and thyme.
 Add egg mixture and toss to coat.
-Pour filling into baking dish.
+Pour filling into baking dish (I used a lasagna dish and it made for a lot of toasted golden edging).
 Cover with plastic wrap and let stand in the fridge for 30 minutes.

 4. Adjust oven rack to middle position and preheat oven to 350°F. Bake until filling is set and bread at top is golden, about 1 hour.
+The internal temperature in the center should be 170°F for complete doneness.
 Let cool slightly before serving.

 No comments: